aaronpkelly/aaronpkelly.github.io/docs/howToInvest.md

 Aaron Kelly:
 - you will never know your tolerance to risk until you come face-to-face with a bear
-- ignore the froth of the beer, your glass will fill over time

 Unknown:
 - the cobbler has the worst shoes